 This condition involves white discolouration of nails due to alterations to the nail bed instead of the nail plate.
 Terry’s nails, Muehrcke’s nails, half and half nails are variations of apparent leukonychia.

 Some of the likely causes of white spots on nails can be:

 1. Nail Injury

-White spots can be a result of some minor injury or trauma inflicted on the nail matrix, for example, banging of nails against a desk, fingers shutting in a door, bending of a nail, incorrectly clipping a nail.
-The damage may have happened weeks before.
-But nails tend to grow very slowly.
+White spots can be a result of some minor injury or trauma inflicted on the nail matrix.
+For example, banging of nails against a desk, fingers shutting in a door, bending of a nail, or incorrectly clipping a nail may cause leukonychia.
+The damage may have happened weeks before, but nails tend to grow very slowly.
 Therefore, the injury may become visible when the nails grow in the form of a white spot.

 2. Allergic Reaction